Quinn Capers IV

-Quinn Capers IV is an American cardiologist.
-He is a professor of medicine and the Chair of the Department of Medicine at Howard University College of Medicine.
+Quinn Capers IV is an American cardiologist practicing at Rush University Medical Center in Chicago.
+He is a professor of medicine and vice dean for Faculty Development and Leadership at Rush Medical College.
 Capers has won numerous awards as a clinician-educator and advocate of diversity enhancement in medicine as an evidence-based method to reduce health disparities.
 He is an elected Fellow of the American College of Physicians and the American College of Cardiology.

 Early life and education

-Capers completed his Bachelor of Science degree at Howard University before earning his medical degree at the Ohio State University College of Medicine (OSUCOM).
+Capers completed his Bachelor of Science degree at Howard University before earning his medical degree at the Ohio State University College of Medicine.
 Following his MD, Capers trained at Emory University where he completed his internal medicine residency training, cardiology fellowship, and interventional cardiology fellowship.

 Career

-Capers served 2009–2019 as Associate Dean for Admissions at the OSUCOM.
+Capers served 2009–2019 as associate dean for admissions at the OSUCOM.
 While dean of admissions he led a team that generated a highly cited report describing efforts to measure and mitigate racial bias in medical school admissions.
-Prior to his departure for UTSW in 2019, Capers was named Vice Dean for Faculty Affairs at OSUCOM.
+Prior to his departure for UTSW in 2019, Capers was named vice dean for Faculty Affairs at OSUCOM.

-In December 2020, Capers was recruited to the University of Texas Southwestern as Associate Dean for faculty diversity and the inaugural vice chair for diversity and inclusion in the Department of Internal Medicine.
+In December 2020, Capers was recruited to the University of Texas Southwestern as associate dean for faculty diversity and the inaugural vice chair for diversity and inclusion in the Department of Internal Medicine.

-In January 2024, Capers was named Chair of the Department of Medicine at Howard University School of Medicine.
+In January 2024, Capers was named chair of the Department of Medicine at Howard University School of Medicine.